LucDupAtGitHub/PDBP/README.md

 ### Introduction

-In sections `Reading` we presented a *first* extra programming and computation capability.
+In section `Reading` we presented a *first* extra programming and computation capability.
 In this section we introduce the *next* extra programming capability: *writing*.
 In a way we already used some form of writing using *consumers* that are used together with *producers* to turn programs of type `Z >--> Y` into programs of type `Unit >--> Unit` that are ready to be *executed*.
 Think, for example, of the capability of this section as being able to write *log information after program execution*.

 Reading works with *any* type `R` involved.
 Writing requires the type `W` involved to have *folding capabilities*.
 The following three sections define folding in terms of *starting* and "appending".
 The *folding* capability itself, which is related to *sequencing* and *aggregation*, will be explaned later.